PiwikPRO/PPMS-PublicDocs/README.md

 ## Choosing the right version

-When working on this repository, ensure that you are on the right version.
-There are tags corresponding with PPMS major-minor version, so you can simply
+When working on this repository, ensure that you start from the right version.
+There are branches corresponding with each released PPMS major-minor version, so you can simply
 ```shell script
 git checkout X.Y
 ```